2019 Providence Community Table

 Community Table – Sowing Place Sunset Celebration

 The Department of Art, Culture + Tourism has organized a Community Table at PVDFest 2017 and in fall 2018.
-These events provide a meal for up to 300 attendees in public space.
+These events provide a meal for up to 200 attendees in public space.
 Facilitated by artists, we share conversations across the table and across cultural, linguistic, and class divides.
-This year’s Community Table event (fall 2019, date tbd) will celebrate the closing of our Sowing Place project, and the birth of new opportunities to connect art, food, health, and prosperity in our neighborhoods.
+This year’s Community Table event on Friday October 11th will celebrate the closing of our Sowing Place project, and the birth of new opportunities to connect art, food, health, and prosperity in our neighborhoods.

 Planning Year: 2016-2017